Leter-Tech/PropSketch.ai/README.md

 ### **Easy Sharing**

-> **Share your designs with clients and colleagues with simple cloud links and export options.**
+> **Share your designs with clients and your team for feedback and collaboration via simple cloud links and export options.**

 ---